pushkarkadam/portfolio/my_collections/_posts/2021-12-14-code-breaking.md

 |   0   |  1  |    1   |
 {:class="table table-sm table-bordered"}

-Therefore, performing an `xor` operation on the final message with the newspaper padding will result in the message We perform the bitwise XOR operation of the binary sequence from the angles and the newspaper article as follows:
+Therefore, performing an `xor` operation on the final message in the binary sequence with the newspaper padding will result in the pre-encrypted binary sequence.
+We perform the bitwise XOR operation of the binary sequence from the angles and the newspaper article as follows:

 {% highlight python linenos %}
 # convert the string to binary format